Cluster Structures on Double Bott-Samelson Cells: Introduction

 \subsection{Positive Braids Closures}

 Let $(b,d)$ be a pair of positive braids in the braid group of type $\mathrm{A}_r$.
-Every word $(\vec{i},\vec{j})$ of $(b, d)$ encodes two sequences of crossings at the top and at the bottom of a \emph{Legendrian link} $\Lambda^\vec{i}_\vec{j}$ (see Section \ref{cadsbhvo}).
+Every word $(\vec{i},\vec{j})$ of $(b, d)$ encodes two sequences of crossings at the top and at the bottom of a \emph{Legendrian link} $\Lambda^\vec{i}_\vec{j}$ embedded in the standard contact $\mathbb{R}^3$ (see Section \ref{cadsbhvo}).
 Legendrian links obtained from different words of $(b,d)$ are related by Legendrian Reidemeister moves and therefore are Legendrian isotopic.
 Abusing notations we denote the corresponding isotopic class of Legendrian links by $\Lambda_d^b$.

 The reflection maps \eqref{refl.maps} correspond to Legendrian isotopies that move a crossing from top to bottom or vice versa at the two ends of the link diagram.
 Below is a picture depicting such a move for the reflection maps $^1r\circ r^2:\conf^{s_1s_2}_{s_1}(\mathcal{A})\rightarrow \conf_{s_1s_1s_2}^e(\mathcal{A})$ of Dynkin type $\mathrm{A}_2$.